JeshuaEdgar/msp-toolbox/README.md

 # MSPToolBox

-Module is in progress... created with MSP's in mind for unattended scripts on for example Microsoft Azure Runbooks using the Secure App Model and PartnerCenter for multi-tenant scripting.
+Module is in progress... created with MSP's in mind for unattended scripts on for example Microsoft Azure Runbooks using the [Secure App Model](https://www.cyberdrain.com/using-the-secure-app-model-to-connect-to-microsoft-partner-resources/) and the PartnerCenter module for multi-tenant scripting.
 See below for some example(s) on how to use it.

+Special credits to [Kelvin Tegelaar](https://github.com/KelvinTegelaar) for coining the Secure App Model for MSP's

 ## [Changelog](./CHANGELOG.MD)